cla-tracker/dummyOpensourceProject/README.md

 To demonstrate CLA Tracker Functionality:
 1. Fork this repository
 2. Make a change and submit a pull request
+3. Observe that pull request fails status checks
-3. Follow link to CLA form
+4. Follow link to CLA form
-4. Submit form
+5. Submit form
-5.Revist your forked repository to confirm that your pull request now passes all status checks
+6. Revist your forked repository to confirm that your pull request now passes all status checks